Actyx/Actyx/web/developer.actyx.com/blog/2020-07-27-libp2p-gossipsub.md

 <!-- truncate -->

-# Some context

 ## Libp2p

 The [libp2p](https://libp2p.io/) network stack is a core component of many recent distributed web and blockchain projects.
-It is developed for the [polkadot](https://polkadot.network/) blockchain, but is also going to be the networking stack of [ethereum 2](https://www.coindesk.com/testing-ethereum-2-0-requires-basic-signaling-a-solution-is-hobbits).
+It is developed for the [polkadot](https://polkadot.network/) blockchain, but is also going to be the networking stack of [ethereum 2](https://github.com/ethereum/eth2.0-specs/blob/dev/specs/phase0/p2p-interface.md#network-fundamentals).

-At Actyx, we are using libp2p as the peer to peer network stack for ActyxOS, most notably for our partition tolerant event dissemination system.
+At Actyx, we are using libp2p as the peer to peer networking stack for ActyxOS, most notably for our partition tolerant event dissemination system.

 Until now, we have been spawning an ipfs process to take advantage of libp2p.
 While this works well, it has some overhead that is no longer acceptable for us as the size of our production installations and the demands of our system integrator customers increases.
 So in the past months we have been migrating to a pure rust solution, using the rust implementation of libp2p that is developed by parity.